svviz/svviz/docs/commandline.rst

 A related option is ``--max-multimapping-similarity``, which adjust how aggressively svviz filters out reads that potentially align to multiple locations near the structural variant.
 The default score of 0.95 means that any read (for paired-end reads, this means any read-end) whose second-best alignment score is more than 0.95 times the best alignment score will be assigned as ambiguous.
 For example, if the best alignment score is 445, and the second-best alignment score is 439, the multimapping similarity would be 439/445=0.99 and the read would be marked as ambiguous.
 However, a read whose best alignment score is 445 but second-best alignment score is 405 would not be filtered because the multimapping similarity of 395/445=0.89 is less than 0.95.

+.. _breakends:

 Translocations and Breakends
 ----------------------------

-Complex variants (first introduced :ref:`here <complex_variants>`) can be visualized using the translocation or breakend event types.
+Complex variants (first introduced :ref:`here <complex_variants>`_) can be visualized using the translocation or breakend event types.
 Two possible orientations are possible for a translocation, "+" and "--":

 .. figure:: translocation_possibilities.png
     :width: 80%